-The BGS is carrying out an investigation of the occurrence of trace elements in drinking water in England & Wales on behalf of the Drinking Water Inspectorate (DWI).
+The BGS has carried out an investigation of the occurrence of trace elements in drinking water in England & Wales on behalf of the Drinking Water Inspectorate (DWI).

-Information will be used to establish the scope of existing data, identify gaps in knowledge and inform the design of a new drinking water survey, to be carried out as part of the project.
+The study, conducted during 2010–2013, collated existing data for trace elements in treated water and raw (untreated) water in order to establish the scope of existing data, identify gaps in knowledge and inform the design of a new drinking water survey.

-The survey will involve collection of treated drinking water samples from a representative selection of treatment works across England & Wales and tap waters from a selection of consumers' taps.
+The survey was carried out as part of the project and involved collection of treated drinking water samples from a representative selection of treatment works across England & Wales and tap waters from a selection of consumers' taps.

 Testing for other elements (for example barium, bromine, caesium, cobalt, iodine, lithium, molybdenum, phosphorus, rubidium, strontium, uranium, vanadium, zinc) is less common and typically occurs only when a specific risk has been identified.
 Data for trace elements not covered by the current drinking water regulations are therefore much more sparse than for those subject to regular testing.

-There is currently no central reference or collated national database that provides an up-to-date assessment of the concentration ranges and distributions of those trace elements in drinking water that are not covered by the drinking water regulations.
-This project aims to provide that point of reference by collation and review of existing data from disparate sources and by conducting a targeted drinking water survey.
+There has been no central reference or collated national database to provide an up-to-date assessment of the concentration ranges and distributions of those trace elements in drinking water that are not covered by the drinking water regulations.
+This project aimed to provide that point of reference by collation and review of existing data from disparate sources and by conducting a targeted drinking water survey.

 Drinking water is derived from a combination of surface water (rivers, reservoirs) and groundwater (boreholes, springs) sources.
 While the trace element compositions of these raw source waters are not necessarily equivalent to those of drinking water following treatment, they provide a useful indication of the scope of trace elements likely to be present and their distributions.

 Data for raw source waters are available from monitoring programmes carried out by the water companies and the Environment Agency, as well as from a number of research organisations (including BGS and the Centre for Ecology and Hydrology).
-Again, the bulk of the data available is likely to relate to elements specified in the drinking water regulations.
+Again, the bulk of the data available relates to elements specified in the drinking water regulations.

-Samples of drinking water will also be collected from a number of consumers' taps receiving water from the sampled treatment works.
-Both flushed and non-flushed (first morning draw) tap water samples will be collected and analysed in order to assess any changes in chemistry related to plumbing systems.
+Samples of drinking water were also collected from a number of consumers' taps receiving water from the sampled treatment works.
+Both flushed and non-flushed (first morning draw) tap water samples were collected and analysed in order to assess any changes in chemistry related to plumbing systems.

-The project results will provide the Drinking Water Inspectorate with an improved knowledge base on the occurrence of trace elements in drinking water, which will:
+The project results now being finalised will provide the Drinking Water Inspectorate with an improved knowledge base on the occurrence of trace elements in drinking water, which will:

 Contact Dr Pauline Smedley for further information